arp242/goatcounter/README.markdown

 The default is to use an SQLite database at `./db/goatcounter.sqlite3`, which will be created if it doesn't exist yet.
 See the `-db` flag and `goatcounter help db` to customize this.

+Both SQLite and PostgreSQL are supported.
+SQLite should work well for most smaller sites, but PostgreSQL gives better performance.
+There are [some benchmarks over here][bench] to give some indication of what performance to expect from SQLite and PostgreSQL.

 GoatCounter will listen on port `*:80` and `*:443` by default.
 You don't need to run it as root and can grant the appropriate permissions on Linux with: